huawei-lin/RapidIn_Private_Submission/README.md

   grads_path: (optional, str) the path to save the full gradient vectors or RapidGrads.
   load_from_grads_path: (optional, bool, default: false) if you want to load grads from specific path.
   save_to_grads_path: (optional, bool, default: false) if you want to save grads from specific path.
-  n_threads: (optional, int, default: 1) the number of threads for each GPU
+  n_threads: (optional, int, default: 1) the number of threads for each GPU.
   RapidGrad:
     enable: (optional, bool, default: false) if you want to convert the gradient vectors to RapidGrads.
     K: (optional, int, default: 65536) expected dimensionality.